16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 • 15% RDA of Vitamin D

-I believe tuna is less nutritionally powerful as compared to sardines but it’s slightly better on your breath.
-So if you are planning on being around other people then perhaps tuna should be the go-to.
+I believe tuna is less nutritionally potent as compared to sardines, but it’s slightly better on your breath.

-My go to brands:
+My go-to brands:

 Pork Rinds